DIY Uluru Tour: How to See Ayers Rock Cheaply

 Is there a park entry fee to the Uluru-Kata Tjuta National Park?

 Yes, there is an entry fee into Uluru-Kata Tjuta National Park.
-For adults 16 and up the price is $25 AUD.
-Children under 4 are free and a family pass (2 adults, 2 children) is $65
+For adults 18 and over the price is $38 AUD.
+And currently free entry for those under 18.

 Pros of Flying into Alice Springs

 - Car hire is cheaper than Uluru

 - You will have the option of checking out the beautiful surrounding areas of Alice like the MacDonnell Ranges and Kings Canyon